oxremy/BlinkMore/README.md

 - Make sure your Mac’s camera has a clear view of your eyes (heads-up: glasses with certain angles/reflections might obstruct camera view).
 - It’s perfect for reading or focusing on text-heavy tasks—just know it uses a good chunk of your Mac’s power.

-BlinkMore is all about helping you build better screen habits, one blink at a time, so your eyes stay happy!
+BlinkMoreFree is all about helping you build better screen habits, one blink at a time, so your eyes stay happy!